RehabAbotalep/learning-github-actions/README.md

 # learning-github-actions

 This repository is a collection of GitHub Actions and workflows to demonstrate various features and capabilities of GitHub Actions.
-It includes examples of composite actions, Docker-based actions, and JavaScript-based actions.
+It includes examples of workflows, composite actions, Docker-based actions, and JavaScript-based actions.

 ## Overview